-\ This paper is derived from Chapter 16, "Representing the Executive," of Executive Compensation (BNA 2002).
+^{} This paper is derived from Chapter 16, "Representing the Executive," by Wayne N. Outten, in Executive Compensation (BNA 2002).

 4. Internal Dispute Resolution Procedures.

 Over the past twenty years, more and more companies have instituted internal dispute resolution procedures.
 Unless the employee perceives that the company's procedures are unfair or futile or that use of the process would be prejudicial, the employee should seriously consider using such procedures.
 They may work; and even if they don't, the employee probably will learn in the process about the strengths and weaknesses of each party's positions.